How Much Life Insurance Do I Need? More Than You Think - Let Me Explain

 Protecting Your Mortgage

-When it comes to figuring out how much life insurance you need, you’ve likely been bombarded with information from agents and financial institutions telling you how important it is to protect your mortgage.
+When figuring out how much life insurance you need, you’ve likely been bombarded with information from agents and financial institutions telling you how important it is to protect your mortgage.

 I’m here to tell you that focusing solely on protecting your mortgage is a mistake.
-If you think hard about it, “protecting your mortgage” should really be about “protecting your income”.
-After all, your income is what makes it possible to qualify for and pay your mortgage in the first place.
+If you think hard about it, “protecting your mortgage” should be “protecting your income.”
+After all, your income makes it possible for you to qualify for and pay your mortgage in the first place.

 “INCOME PROTECTION = MORTGAGE PROTECTION”

-Many banks or financial institutions who underwrite mortgages in Canada offer mortgage protection to their clients.
+Many banks or financial institutions that underwrite mortgages in Canada offer mortgage protection to their clients.
 They call it mortgage life insurance.
-Personally, I wouldn’t touch mortgage insurance sold through the bank with a ten-foot pole.
+I wouldn’t touch mortgage insurance sold through the bank with a ten-foot pole.

-Read my post to find out why personal life insurance trumps mortgage life insurance every time, when it comes to protecting your home and income.
-It’s one of the most informative and in-depth mortgage insurance articles on the internet.
+Please read my post to find out why personal life insurance trumps mortgage life insurance every time when it comes to protecting your home and income.
+It’s one of the most informative and in-depth online mortgage insurance articles.

-You have no idea that in your 40’s your business is going to take off and your salary will triple!
-GREAT for your family….
+You have no idea that your business will take off in your 40s and your salary will triple!
+This is GREAT for your family.

-….but not so great for your life insurance coverage.
+… but not so great for your life insurance coverage.
 That $500K policy you took out is now woefully inadequate.
-The thing is you’ve been working so hard you have let your health slip.
-Unfortunately you have some moderate medical issues.
+You’ve been working so hard that you have let your health slip.
+Unfortunately, you have some moderate medical issues.

-IF you decide to get some more coverage it’s going to cost you a lot more because you no longer qualify for those sweet preferred rates….and you are now 10 years older.
-To give you some idea of how much more our client will pay for his insurance I am posting some basic numbers.
+If you decide to get more coverage, it will cost you a lot more because you no longer qualify for those sweet preferred rates—and you are now 10 years older.
+I am posting some basic numbers to show you how much more our client will pay for his insurance.

 “At the time, we figured 30 years would bring us close to our retirement age and thus help cover any years where there was only one income to live on in the event one of us had died.